 10 Curb Appeal Landscaping Ideas You Can DIY

 Looking to boost your curb appeal?
-These ideas for your landscaping and front porch are simple, affordable, and will give your home a whole new look!
+These front yard landscaping ideas are simple, affordable and will give your home a whole new look.

 Homeowners often ask, how can I make my front yard look better?
 Well, enhancing your curb appeal landscaping goes beyond keeping the lawn manicured.
-For an overall beautiful exterior, don’t neglect the front entrance—and so simple to add a couple of potted plants.
-For an easy and affordable design that always looks great, place two identical pots on either side of the front door.
-Choose plants that are low maintenance and easy to prune like evergreens or boxwoods.
+For an overall beautiful exterior, don’t neglect the front entrance — adding just a few potted plants can make a huge difference.
+You don’t have to have a green thumb either; there are some great plants that are easy to grow in containers, like evergreens or boxwoods.
+For a classic and affordable design that always looks great, place two identical pots on either side of the front door.
+A single stunning flower box will also do the trick.

 Add Fresh Mulch

 Freshening up the mulch around your shrubs and in your flower beds is an easy and cheap way to enhance the curb appeal landscaping of your home.
 A layer of mulch is important because it helps discourage weeds and retain moisture.
 But, too much mulch can have the opposite effect.
 Old, faded mulch loses its wow factor, so replace mulch as needed to keep your curb appeal strong.